skorokithakis/harbormaster/README.md

     enabled: false
     # Two apps can use the same repo.
     url: https://gitlab.com/otheruser/otherrepo.git
+config:
+  # Prune *all unused* system images after a run.
+Good for saving space on the host.
+  # Careful, if you run this on a system with other Docker images, it will delete them.
+  prune: true
 ```

 Then, just run Harbormaster in the same directory as that configuration file.